Tanbouz/codepipeline-artifact-merge/readme.md

 └──c
     └──c.txt
 ```
-> Note that the folder name `foo` will be the name of configured output artifact name in Step 1
+> Note that the folder name `foo` will be the name of the configured output artifact name in Step 1

 ![Generic merge example screenshot](/images/merge-example-1.png)